Current Bachelor Thesis Topics

 Familiarity with ontology structures, knowledge graph representations, and their applications.

-Familiarity with Large Language Models (e.g., GPT) and their applications in natural language processing.
+Familiarity with Large Language Models (e.g., GPT, DeepSeek, Lama)

 Data analysis and evaluation skills.